 - Add the diced onions, bell pepper and celery and sweat down for about 30 minutes.

-- Add the thyme, stir to combine.
+- Add back the shrimp, chopped green onions and thyme, stir to combine.

 - Serve with white rice and sprinkle chopped green onions over the top.